 Average Net Price: $35,147

 Management and consulting require resourcefulness, a faculty for learning, and advanced strategic thinking.
+You’ll be prepared for careers in fields that range from consulting to entrepreneurship to taking over and growing a family-owned business to the next level.
 A specialization in strategy provides a necessary foundation for tomorrow’s business leaders, with courses including:

 - Advanced Strategic Analysis